MattSegal/devblog/content/deploy-django-migrations.md

 You've started learning Django, you've created a new Django app and you've deployed it to a Linux webserver in the cloud somewhere.
 It's all set up and running nicely.
 Now you want to make some more changes and you need to update your models.

 How do you deploy those model changes?
-How do you get those change sinto your production database?
+How do you get those changes into your production database?

-First I'll show you a simple way to run your migrations on a deloyed Django app with a worked example, then I'll discuss some more advanced considerations.
+First I'll show you a simple way to run your migrations on a deployed Django app with a worked example, then I'll discuss some more advanced considerations.

 ### Simple method